ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 Use in IOB Object common.type boolean for 1 bit enum instead of number.

-### readout values of autoread iob objects on startup
+### readout KNX values on startup of iob objects that are configured for autoread

 All IOB objects that are configured with the autoread flag are requested on the bus to be synchronized with IOB.

+### do not warn on unknown KNX group adresses

+Do not create a warn log entry in the protocol on receiving an unknown ga.

 ### do not overwrite existing IOB objects